 Read

 The hand threw Hustler Casino security into question for some time.
-After some PR repair work and investigations, it seems that any negative effects are behind Hustler.
+After some PR repair work and investigations, it seemed that any negative effects were behind Hustler.
+However, bigger obstacles lay in the stream's future.

-Left is the Bally Live (LATB) and right is Hustler Casino
+Left is Bally Live and right is Hustler Casino